cgscj000/forbigdataremote/README.md

 ## catalogue

 1,Train the CNN model from mnist<br>
-2,Run the cassandra to get access to database<br>
+2,Build the docker image<br>
-3,Build the docker image<br>
+3,Run the cassandra to get access to database<br>
 4,Deploy the image into a container<br>
 5,Open the browser and go to http:/localhost:4000/upload<br>
 6,upload the image and get response of the result<br>